 The Hundred Years' War between England and France, which lasted 116 years (including some armistices).
 Given the average lifespans and literacy rates at that point, it's very likely most people had no idea what the war was about.

-It was (originally) a dispute over royal authority: King Edward III of England refused to subordinate himself to King Philip VI of France, as previous kings of England dating to William the Conqueror had done.
+It was (originally) a dispute over royal authority: King Edward III of England refused to subordinate himself to King Philip VI of France, as previous kings of England dating to William the Conqueror had done (As they held lands in France as French nobles independently of their lands in England).
 Philip VI responded by confiscating Edward III's property in France.
-Edward III then declared that Philip VI had no authority to do so, because he was actually the rightful king of France.
+Edward III then declared that Philip VI had no authority to do so, because he was actually the rightful king of France (Edward was more closely related to the previous king than Philip, but the crown was given to Philip because he was related through the male line while Edward was related to Charles IV through his mother).
 Accusing the king of being a usurper is obviously a big deal, so naturally war resulted.
 Given that the kings of England at the time were also French nobility, it could rightly be seen as a French civil war.
 But unlike most succession disputes, this war continued long after the original claimants to the throne were dead.
 England and France each had five different kings over the course of the war.

-Even after the war ended, relations between France and England were far from peachy.
+Even after the war ended (1453), relations between France and England were far from peachy.
 Both countries would remain at odds for the next four hundred years over matters such as religion or colonial ambition.
-In fact, it wasn't until the Crimean War that either of them actually managed to agree on anything.
+In fact, it wasn't until the Crimean War (1853) that either of them actually managed to agree on anything.

 Likewise the 80 years war or the Dutch War for independence (actual duration 68 years) ended in 1648.
 Likewise in the example above, lifespans were not that long back then, and even still; it lasted nearly a century in total until peace was obtained.
 Lives started and ended in a constant struggle.